Membrane Limits in Quantum Gravity: Introduction

 In the present work we analyse infinite distance limits in the hypermultiplet moduli space of M-theory on a Calabi-Yau threefold $X$ in which, classically, a distinguished membrane becomes light at the same rate as the KK scale.
 Such putative limits will be called (emergent) membrane limits.
 We find that quantum corrections forbid these limits, deflecting them into trajectories in which the membrane always sits at a scale parametrically higher than the KK scale, as is characteristic for a decompactification of the theory.

 Our motivation for this work is twofold.
 The first motivation is to challenge the Emergent String Conjecture by trying to construct limits in which an object different from a critical string becomes equally light as the KK scale.
 The natural candidate for such an object would indeed be a membrane which is as close to being ``critical'' as possible, in the sense that at least under dimensional reduction it becomes a critical string.
-What we are having in mind is a situation similar to the one for the M2-brane in eleven-dimensional M-theory.
+What we have in mind is a situation similar to the one for the M2-brane in eleven-dimensional M-theory.
 Even if realisable, emergent membrane limits would presumably still qualify as decompactification limits since, unlike a critical string, the membrane is not expected to give rise to a dense tower of particle excitations.
-Nonetheless, we find it intriguing that gravity censors the appearance of such emergent membrane limits in the quantum moduli space.
+However, if they existed, we could start in the interior of the moduli space, where the KK scale and the tension of the M2-brane are comparable, and move to an infinite distance point, where again a (dual) membrane sits at the same scale as the effective KK scale.
+In this sense, we would encounter essentially the same theory at infinite distance---analogous to what happens for emergent string limits in the hypermultiplet moduli space of Type II string theory \cite{Baume:2019sry}.
+We find it intriguing that gravity censors the appearance of such emergent membrane limits in the quantum moduli space.

 The second motivation is to investigate the implications of the Emergent String Conjecture upon dimensional reduction.
 As it turns out, the observed quantum obstruction against a membrane limit is a consequence of the Emergent String Conjecture in the theory obtained by dimensional reduction.
 More precisely, emergent membrane limits would lead, under further compactification on an M-theory circle, to pathological string limits in which $T_{\textrm{str}} \prec M^{2}_{\textrm{KK}}$.
 The quantum obstruction to these limits must therefore already be at work for the membranes in the five-dimensional M-theory setting.
 In this sense, the Emergent String Conjecture acts as a censor against emergent membrane limits in one dimension higher.